Browsed by

 The Perfect Burger Recipe

-• Creating an indentation in the center of the patty prior to cooking helps prevent bulging once on the grill.
+• Indent for perfection – Press a small indentation in the center of each patty before cooking to prevent bulging on the grill.

 Ingredients